weaveworks/profiles/docs/proposal-01-multi-profile-repo.md

   branch: main
 ```

-We want to maintain support for `branch` workflows as its useful for development, while also introducing a new `tags` approach.
+We want to maintain support for `branch` workflows as it's useful for development, while also introducing a new `tags` approach.
 There are two possible approaches:

 #### Approach 1